Code of Business Conduct and Ethics

 Commitment to Professionalism

 “The unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery (or to peaceful death) that he would perform unaided if he had the necessary strength, will, or knowledge.
 And to do this in such a way as to help him gain independence as rapidly as possible.”

 – Virginia Henderson

 As professionals, we strive to inspire confidence in those we serve.
-We treat our patients, their families and our colleagues in a professional manner.
-Our desire is to work collaboratively in the best interests of those we serve, to promote their independence with respect for and deference to the dignity of all.
+We treat our patients, their families, and our colleagues in a professional manner.
+Our desire is to work collaboratively in the best interests of those we serve and to promote their independence, with respect for and deference to the dignity of all.
 To this end, we will refrain from gaining any personal benefit or taking any advantage at the expense of our patients, their families, or other members of their personal and social networks.